afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 ```bash
 ufw allow 1194/udp
 ```

+**IP forwarding (Linux)**
+The Linux server is acting as a firewall, router, or NAT device, it will need to be capable of forwarding packets that are meant for other destinations (other than itself).
+Linux uses the net.ipv4.ip_forward kernel variable to toggle this setting on or off.

+if you’re running a VPN server such as OpenVPN, WireGuard, or IPsec, IP forwarding must be enabled.
+The VPN server needs to route traffic between the VPN clients and your local network or the internet.
+Without IP forwarding, VPN clients won’t be able to access resources beyond the VPN server itself.

 ## 5. Starting OpenVPN Services </h2>
 The configuration files are stored in the root folder `configs/openvpn/`.